itential/ipctl/docs/configuration-reference.md

 The terminal settings section provides configuration values for managing the terminal environment.
-All configuration settings are maintained under the `[terminal]` section and can be overridded using environment variables prefaced with `IPCTL_TERMINAL_<NAME>`.
+All configuration settings are maintained under the `[terminal]` section and can be overridden using environment variables prefaced with `IPCTL_TERMINAL_<NAME>`.

 #### no_color